 Solutions for expat pension planning

 So we have to ask ourselves, then, what is the solution to the expat retirement need?
-Having worked as a financial adviser to expats for many years, I have often been asked about a ‘Pan-European’ or even a global retirement plan solution.
+Having worked as a financial adviser to expats for many years, I have often been asked about a pan-European or even a global retirement plan solution.
 Is such a solution available?
-Yes, but it is not about making use of individual state sponsored retirement plans but international or ‘offshore’ private investment plans that exist outside of the standard, domestic, state sponsored solutions.
+Yes, and it’s not even just suggesting to move somewhere cheaper.
+It’s not about making use of individual state sponsored retirement plans but international or offshore private investment plans that exist outside of the standard, domestic, state sponsored solutions.